briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

 ## Cross references

 * See sectional histories for similar State law
 * License or permit to possess dangerous ordnance - see Ohio R.C.
-2923.18
+[2923.18][ORC Section 2923.18]
 * Hunting prohibited - see GEN. OFF.
 505.11
 * Reporting gunshot and stab wounds - see GEN. OFF.
 525.05(b)
 * Property destruction by tear gas device, etc. - see GEN. OFF.
 541.04